Sacrificial Living – Sermon on Romans 12:1-8

 Our transformation begins the moment we claim Jesus as Lord, and continues throughout our lives.
 We aren’t talking gory death here, but full and abundant life, dedicating to God our entire will and being.
 But in order to be transformed into Christ-like people, we must also fight against the urge to conform to the world around us.
 We have to stop crawling down off the altar.

-Even churches struggle with this pull toward worldly conformity.
+Even churches struggle with this pull toward conformity with the culture around us.
 In our eagerness to be accessible, to be inviting and welcoming, churches often try to look and act as little like “church” as possible, making themselves attractive to those for whom the word “church” has negative meaning.

 Churches eager to appear relevant in today’s world can get stuck investing in their look instead of their substance.
 By striving to accommodate the desires of un-churched people, these churches sometimes seem to offer faith as a commodity they are trying to sell, rather than a life-giving source of deep joy and transformation.